Clark L. Ziegler, Executive Director

 Susan Connelly, Director of Community Housing Initiatives

-Susan Connelly joined MHP in 2004 after 17 years in real estate development and management.
-She is responsible for overseeing MHP's support of communities and community-based non-profits in their efforts to build affordable housing.
+Susan Connelly joined the Massachusetts Housing Partnership in 2004 after 17 years in real estate development and management.
+As the Director of Community Housing Initiatives, she is responsible for overseeing MHP's support of municipalities, community-based non-profits, and public housing authorities in their efforts to build and maintain affordable housing.

-Before coming to MHP, Connelly was development project manager for Keen Development Corporation, Cambridge, Ma.
+Before coming to MHP, Connelly was development project manager for Keen Development Corporation, Cambridge, MA.
 Prior to that, she worked for 14 years at Corcoran Jennison Companies, a national real estate development and management company.
-Her final position was development project director.
+At both companies, her development work focused on affordable housing.

 Rita Farrell, Senior Advisor